 However, artificial intelligence and automation have made it so that even less time has to be wasted on security testing.
 Now that these processes can be done more frequently due to the process being automated, you can save more time than ever before.
-Plus, consider the fact that so much technology is added to an infrastructure in just a single calendar year, and you have a disaster waiting to happen--that is, unless you are running frequent penetration testing.
+Plus, consider the fact that so much technology is added to infrastructure in just a single calendar year, and you have a disaster waiting to happen–that is unless you are running frequent penetration testing.

 The biggest threats to your organization’s security are the people using your technology.
 In recent years, social engineering has increased in scope and scale, taking advantage of the rather unpredictable nature of mobile device security.
 Hackers are often able to take advantage of the weaker security on mobile devices to infiltrate networks and cause trouble.
 There still isn’t a single unified solution for this issue, but this is likely to change in the near future.
 Businesses want an easier time managing and maintaining mobile device security, so it’s only a matter of time before a unified solution presents itself in some capacity.

 You can count on Emerald City Solutions to stay connected to the most recent developments in technology development.
-To learn more about the latest solutions, reach out to us at (206) 340-1616.
+To learn more about the latest solutions, please call us.